 By early in the 21st century the Hall was dilapidated and in need of repair and refurbishment.
-With grants from the West Wight Landscape Partnership and the Isle of Wight Economic Partnership, the Hall Group acted for Shalfleet PCC to complete in 2011 a renovation sympathetic to and worthy of the building’s setting and history, with the aim that the Hall should be used as a facility for the whole community.
-The current Hall Group comprises representatives from church and village, and seeks to manage both the Hall and the surrounding field appropriately, for the benefit of all.
+With grants from the West Wight Landscape Partnership and the Isle of Wight Economic Partnership, the Hall Management Committee acting for the Shalfleet PCC completed in 2011 a renovation sympathetic to and worthy of the building’s setting and history, with the aim that the Hall should be used as a facility for the whole community.
+In light of this new aim, the incumbent changed the Hall’s name from Shalfleet Church Hall to Shalfleet Village Hall.
+The Shalfleet PCC Hall Sub-Committee comprises representatives from the church PCC and volunteers from the village, and seeks to manage both the Village Hall and the surrounding field appropriately, for the benefit of all.

-In line with the approved management of such areas, the meadow is cut annually for a hay crop in late July, when most flowers have set seed.
+In line with the approved management of such areas, the spring meadow is cut annually for a hay crop in mid June, when most flowers have set seed.

-The south-west corner, formerly part of the garden of the old vicarage, contains various fruit trees, and work has been done to clear it of brambles.
-Suitable fruit trees are being added.
+The south-west corner, formerly part of the garden of the old vicarage, contains various fruit trees.

 The copse beside Church Lane has a dense understorey.
 It is undisturbed for wildlife, and elms will regenerate there, with fallen timber piled to give shelter to insects, toads and small mammals.

-It is planned to make a mown or strimmed path round the perimeter of the field to give access to the orchard and prevent trampling of the hay.
+There is a mown or strimmed path round the perimeter of the field to give access to the orchard and prevent trampling of the hay.
 Any seeds and plants that are introduced will be gathered from the meadow or hedgerows, ensuring they are native and appropriate to the locality.

-Adjacent to the meadow are the burial ground and churchyard – both Sites of Importance for Nature Conservation – and, within the churchyard, the Grade 1 listed Norman Church of St Michael the Archangel.
-(The Hall and Meadow are not only within a Conservation Area, but also within the curtilage of the church.)
+Adjacent to the meadow are the burial ground and graveyard – both Sites of Importance for Nature Conservation – and, within the churchyard, the Grade 1 listed Norman Church of St Michael the Archangel.
+The Hall and Meadow are on glebe land owned by the Portsmouth diocese and are within a Conservation Area.